applied-science/emacs-vega-view/README.md

-Vega-view currently supports a single interactive function, `vega-view`, that can be invoked at the end of a form to visualize it as a Vega graph.
-Currently, three kinds of Vega notation are
+Vega-view currently supports a single interactive function, `vega-view`, that can be invoked at the end of a form to visualize it as a Vega plot.
+Currently, three kinds of Vega notation are supported:
-supported:

 * `JSON`, which is passed directly to Vega.
 * `elisp`, which is evaluated and converted to `JSON` before being